jackiefletcher/pizza-shoppe/README.md

 KNOWN BUGS
 ---------
-Search icon is not active.
+Size must be entered as integer.

 AUTHOR
 -------
-Lauren Marcus
-lauren.e.marcus@gmail.com

 Jackie Fletcher
 jaxskirv@gmail.com

 LICENSE
 -------

-Copyright (c) 2015 Lauren Marcus & Jackie Fletcher
+Copyright (c) 2015 Jackie Fletcher

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: